Severson-Group/docs.amdc.dev/source/getting-started/tutorials/autogen/index.md

 ### Create a Referenced Model

-1. Select the discrete-time integrator, and right-click.
+1. Select the duty ratio calculation blocks, and right-click.
 2. Select `Create Subsystem from Selection`.
 3. Right-click on the subsystem created.
 Select `Block parameters (Subsystem)`, check `Treat as atomic unit`, and click `OK`.
 4. Right-click on the subsystem and select `Subsystem & Model Reference`.
 Select `Convert` and click `Referenced Model ...`.
-5. In the `Input Parameters` section, define the `New model name` as `integrator`.
+5. In the `Input Parameters` section, define the `New model name` as `generateDuty`.
 6. Click `Apply` and `Convert`.
-7. Rename the referenced model block to be `integrator`.
+7. Rename the referenced model block to be `generateDuty`.
 The expected Simulink model is shown below:

 ```{image} images/autogen-model-subsystem.svg
 :alt: Autogen model subsystem